 WEBSITE AND COOKIES

-Cookies used by our website are ‘session cookies’ which are deleted as soon as the user closes their browser.
+Most cookies used by our website are ’session cookies’ which are deleted as soon as the user closes their browser.
 These cookies do not store any personal information but enable customers of our Online Shop to build up a selection of products in their shopping basket.
-If you turn ‘session cookies’ off you will not be able to purchase items using this site.
+If you turn ’session cookies’ off, you will not be able to purchase items using this site.

-We use software to gather data on visits to our website.
-This may set a cookie, but that does not include any personal information.
+We use software that uses cookies to gather data on visits to our website, but those do not include any personal information.

 YOUTUBE AND SOCIAL MEDIA

-We also use 3rd party providers such as Facebook, Twitter and YouTube who may make use of cookies in a different way from Christian Friends of Israel UK.
+We also use 3rd party providers such as Twitter, Instagram and YouTube who may make use of cookies in a different way from Christian Friends of Israel UK.

 As some of these 3rd party services may be based outside of the UK and the EU they may not fall under the jurisdiction of UK courts.